 Support Personnel Work Ethic Attributes

-- Dependability: Dependability is the motivation to complete assigned tasks and take pride in the accomplishment of work assignments.
-This metric speaks to the sense of responsibility one feels to coworkers or to do one’s part.
+- Dependability: The Dependability Scale addresses motivation to complete assigned tasks and take pride in the accomplishment of work assignments.
+It speaks to the sense of responsibility one feels to coworkers or to do one’s part.
 Higher scores show a strong work ethic and attention to the demands of an assignment.
 Dependability is significant when an individual’s absence can have a negative ripple effect on the success of a project or team.

-- Honesty: Honesty metric addresses the inclination toward respecting other people’s property, following rules, keeping promises, and speaking truthfully.
+- Honesty: The Honesty Scale addresses the inclination to respect other people’s property, follow rules, keep promises, and speak truthfully.
 Higher scores indicate trustworthiness and appreciation of honesty in communication and behavior.
 Honesty is very important for placement in higher risk or unsupervised positions.

-- Job Commitment: Staff who are committed show an orientation toward the job and the company, its people, and its mission.
+- Job Commitment: The Job Commitment Scale addresses orientation toward the job and the company, its people and its mission.
 Higher scores indicate feelings of loyalty to one’s workplace and its goals and ideals.
 Commitment to the job can be vital when assignments are essential to the organization, highly detailed, or if the function is repetitive.

-- Workplace Safety Awareness: This scale addresses diligence and concern for personal safety as well as that of coworkers.
+- Workplace Safety: The Workplace Safety Scale addresses diligence and concern for personal safety as well as that of coworkers.
 Higher scores indicate due regard for the value of workplace safety rules and precautions, rather than cutting corners and taking unnecessary risks.
 Due concern for workplace safety and job quality is important for the welfare and productivity of workers and co-workers.

-- Professionalism: This metric focuses on social interactions in the workplace.
+- Professionalism: The Professionalism Scale addresses social interactions in the workplace.
 Higher scores indicate the tendency to limit socializing to that which is necessary to get the job done and taking an appropriate and professional approach to social interactions at work.
 Professionalism is vital to maintaining a proper focus on work responsibilities, facilitating collaboration, and providing positive leadership.

-- Workplace Tolerance: This metric addresses respect for diversity in the workplace, including respect for varied perspectives and alternative opinions and solutions.
+- Workplace Tolerance: The Workplace Tolerance Scale addresses respect for diversity in the workplace, including respect for varied perspectives and alternative opinions and solutions.
 Higher scores indicate respect for people independent of such factors as age, gender, and sexual orientation.
-Tolerance is valuable in all settings, but most important when functions require interaction with clients, customers, suppliers, colleagues, or coworkers from broadly diverse demographic backgrounds.
+Tolerance is valuable in all settings, but most important when functions require interaction with clients, customers, suppliers, colleagues or coworkers from broadly diverse demographic backgrounds.

-- Workplace Flexibility: Flexibility in the workplace requires adaptability to changing workplace situations and demands.
+- Workplace Flexibility: The Workplace Flexibility Scale addresses adaptability to changing workplace situations and demands.
 Reaching solutions demands openness and willingness to adjust expectations.
 Higher scores on this scale indicate someone who is resilient and welcoming toward workplace requirements for change and for the application of new or different skills.
 Flexibility is highly valued in fast-paced or fluid environments.

-- Desire to Work: This metric addresses eagerness to work and one’s sense of pride and self-worth derived from working.
+- Desire to Work: The Desire to Work Scale addresses eagerness to work and one’s sense of pride and self-worth derived from working.
 Strong desire to work is a positive reference to potential employment longevity.
 Higher scores indicate someone who tends to focus their energy on their work and to define themselves by the work they do.
-A desire to work speaks broadly to one’s own expected level of engagement and productivity.
+One’s desire to work speaks broadly to one’s own expected level of engagement and productivity.

-- Desire to Learn: Valued staff have an appreciation of continuous development and the need to retool in light of changing work responsibilities.
+- Desire to Learn: The Desire to Learn Scale addresses the appreciation of continuous development and the need to retool in light of changing work responsibilities.
 As the workplace grows or changes, one can either aid in the transition or resist the personal impact of change, which inhibits institutional benefit.
-Higher scores indicate someone who is eager to learn new processes, new systems, and new procedures.
+Higher scores indicate someone who is eager to learn new processes, new systems and new procedures.
 A willingness to learn is essential for positions where specific knowledge must be gained on the job.